 Backbone circuitry emerges

 On further research, more long-distance alignments emerged.
 Gradually a pattern of major lines formed.
 These were named 'backbone' alignments (using an internet term for the main 'pipes' in the worldwide web).
 Doubts in these long-distance alignments were removed by their very accuracy.
 They mostly conformed to the three-metre accuracy rule, even over long distances.

-Though backbone alignments have fewer and further-apart sites than more ordinary alignments (comparably to motorways), their accuracy and the significance of the points on them verifies them.
+Though backbone alignments have fewer and further-apart sites than more ordinary alignments, their accuracy and the significance of the points on them verifies them.
 After all, an alignment such as 80, linking Carn Brea to Trencrom Hill, then Lanyon Quoit and the Tregeseal complex, is not at all insignificant.